Dendrocnide moroides

-Dendrocnide moroides, commonly known in Australia as the stinging tree, stinging bush, or gympie-gympie, is a plant in the nettle family Urticaceae found in rainforest areas of Malaysia and Australia.
+Dendrocnide moroides, commonly known in Australia as the stinging tree, stinging bush, or gympie-gympie, and also sometimes referred to as the suicide plant, is a plant in the nettle family Urticaceae found in rainforest areas of Queensland and New South Wales in Australia.
 It is notorious for its extremely painful and long-lasting sting.
 The common name gympie-gympie comes from the language of the indigenous Gubbi Gubbi people of south-eastern Queensland.

 Description

 D. moroides is a straggly perennial shrub, usually flowering and fruiting when less than 3 m tall, but it may reach up to 10 m in height.
 It is superficially similar to Dendrocnide cordifolia, with the most obvious difference being the point of attachment of the petiole to the leaf blade—where D. moroides is peltate, i.e. the stalk attaches to the underside of the leaf and not at the edge, D. cordifolia is cordate.
 The stem, branches, petioles, leaves, and fruits are all covered in stinging hairs.

-It has large, heart-shaped, simple leaves about 12–22 cm long and 11–18 cm wide with toothed margins, a pointed tip and a cordate to obtuse base shape.
-There are six to eight pairs of lateral veins either side of the midrib.
+It has large, heart-shaped simple leaves about 12–22 cm long and 11–18 cm wide with toothed margins, a pointed tip and a cordate to obtuse base shape.
+There are six to eight pairs of lateral veins on either side of the midrib.
 The petiole (leaf stem) is quite long, about as long as the leaf blade itself, with stipules about 1–2 cm long.